narayanbs/Notes/X02-Coding/Python.md

 [tool.isort]
 profile = "black"

+# create .flake8 and add the following
+[flake8]
+max-line-length = 100
+ignore = E203, E266, E501, W503, F403
+exclude = .git,__pycache__,build,dist,.eggs,postgres

+# create .gitignore and add the contents mentioned
+# at the end of this file

 # Create test files inside tests
 # Run test using pytest
 $ pytest -v -s

-Note: To create a requirements.txt from poetry.lock, use the following command
+Note: To create a requirements.txt using pip, use the following command
-$ poetry export --output requirements.txt
+$ pip freeze > requirements.txt
 ```

 ##### Python with MySQL - Prerequisite- Look at [[Docker#Docker Workflow Example|MySQL with docker]]